bashlor/week-data-structure/README.md

   </a>
 </p>

-> A tiny package for manage tasks and events during a week.
+> A tiny package for manage timeslots, tasks and events during a week.
 Inspired from [week-ranger](https://github.com/GlCap/week-ranger) package.

 > WARNING : This project is still in development.
 Methods and classes can change at any time.
+A package will be published soon.

+## Purpose

+- Provide a simple way to manage events and tasks in a week or a day.
+For example, you can create a week object and add tasks to it.
+Then, you can retrieve all events later.
+The consistency of the data is guaranteed by the package.
+- Provide a simple way to handle time slots, and time slots series.
+Quick parsing and manipulation of time slots.

 ## Prerequisites